EHfive/einat-ebpf/README.md

 -   **Frontend**: Automatic reconfiguration on interface address changes
 -   **Frontend**: Automatic IP rule and route setup for hairpinning, see https://github.com/EHfive/einat-ebpf/issues/4

+See also example [use cases](./docs/guide/use-case.md) for what can be achieved with EIM + EIF and other features `einat` provides.

 ## Requirement

 -   Linux kernel >= 5.15 (compiled with BPF and BTF support) on target machine